Llandover Woods. Credit Jessica Plesko

 On the day we visited, my son eagerly walked the entire distance, downhill and uphill, while finding sticks.
 On another visit with some friends, we all enjoyed playing hide and seek along the way.
 We passed other area residents out for a run or dog-walk, and learned from the park signage that it is possible to extend the walk by passing through the neighborhood in one big loop.
 Our visits ended with the shorter loop.

-Finding it: Llandover Woods is a Seattle park but does not have bathroom facilities; however, the park is near to the retail area of N.E.
+Finding it: Llandover Woods is a Seattle park but does not have bathroom facilities; however, the park is nearby the retail area of N.E.
 145th and Greenwood Ave.
 There is ample off street parking in the park entrance at N.E.
 145th Street and Third Avenue N.W.

-Length of trail: 0.6 mile for the forest loop trail.
+Length of trail: 0.7 miles for the forest loop trail.
 Find Washington Trails Association info and trip reports.

 Tips: Combine a walk at Llandover woods with a trip to nearby Central Market in Shoreline, which has a diverse range of international foods, live seafood to look at, mini-carts for kids to push and a tractor outside.